The first thing the Chase family, formerly of Chalmette, La., wants you to know is how lucky they are.

 Lucky they now have a basement retreat in her sister's Fairfax County home in which to camp out.
 Lucky that neighbors there have helped out with food, clothing and twin beds for their kids.

-"It's almost embarrassing how lucky we are," said Tana, 49.
+"It's almost embarrassing how lucky we are," Tana Chase, 49, said.

-She was sitting on a small couch near a foosball table in what used to be her sister's rec room -- and what could be the Chase family's home for the next several months.
+She was sitting on a small couch near a foosball table in what used to be her sister's rec room -- what could be the Chase's family home for the next several months.